svaksha/Julia.jl/AI.md

 + [TheDataMustFlow.jl](https://github.com/ExpandingMan/TheDataMustFlow.jl) :: Julia tools for feeding tabular data into machine learning.
 + [TSVD.jl](https://github.com/andreasnoack/TSVD.jl) :: Truncated singular value decomposition with partial reorthogonalization.
 + [ValueHistories.jl](https://github.com/JuliaML/ValueHistories.jl) :: Utilities to efficiently track learning curves or other optimization information.
++ [XLATools.jl](https://github.com/MikeInnes/XLATools.jl) :: Provides access to XLA and the XRT runtime (in Tensorflow), including the ability to build and compile XLA computations using the IRTools format.

 ###### Resources
 + [DistLearn.jl](https://github.com/pluskid/DistLearn.jl) :: An example of distributed learning in Julia.
 Note: this is not a full featured distributed machine learning library, therefore we are not going to register this in the Julia package system.